Does Medicare Cover Physical Therapy?

-Who is eligible for physical therapy under Medicare?
+Who is eligible for physical therapy under Medicare insurance?

 - You have Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease.

-Medicare Advantage plans also cover physical therapy, since they are required to cover everything Medicare Part A and Part B covers.
-There may be additional benefits with some Medicare Advantage plans, and your costs may differ from Original Medicare.
-So be sure to double-check your plan’s details with your provider.
+Medicare Advantage plans also cover physical therapy, since they are required to cover everything Medicare Part A and Part B cover.
+There may be additional benefits with some Medicare Advantage insurance plans, and your costs may differ from Original Medicare.
+So be sure to double-check your plan’s details with your insurance provider.

-How much does physical therapy cost under Medicare?
+How much does physical therapy cost under Medicare insurance?

-If you have a Medicare Advantage plan instead of Original Medicare, your costs will depend on the specific plan you select—you can contact your plan provider for details.
+If you have a Medicare Advantage plan instead of Original Medicare insurance, your costs will depend on the specific plan you select—you can contact your plan provider for details.

 Does Medicare cover physical therapy at home?